Shoppers need less pay day cash to nab holiday gifts

 Discounts at register pick up the pace

 Retailers are offering more discounts than ever, despite the fact that shoppers were buying more this year, according to USA Today.
 The gains in holiday sales, especially around Black Friday, have been slight, but gains were realized nevertheless.
 Consumers have been shopping more, but not using credit cards to excess and running for a loan until payday in January.
-Retailers are willing to keep offering sales and discounts to get people into the stores to spend some instant cash.
+Retailers are willing to keep offering sales and discounts to get people into the stores to spend some fast cash.

 Every little bit helps